Note: This document references views and actions that are only available to Echo Administrators

 Review the file for accurate information.

-The number of rows successfully imported will be denoted.
+The number of rows successfully imported will be denoted, or indicate errors for correction.

 Echo is constantly being improved based on the feedback from users and we strive to keep our documentation up to date.
 If this document doesn’t match what you are seeing in Echo, please let us know.